CS5500-24Fall-Avec-le-Bon-Chat/calc-sheet-analysis/CALC-SHEET-FRONTEND.md

 This pattern is the most obvious one for the front end.

+Alyssa:

+- Model: the "SpreadSheetClient" file
+- View: the "SheetHolder" file and "SheetComponent" file
+- Controller: the "SpreadSheet" file

 Examples:
 - Model: the "Cell" file
 - View: the "SheetHolder" file